unframed/unframed52/README.md

     "*Frameworks Execute The Same Code Repeatedly Without Need*".

-Frameworks *all* suck in a front controller that will require all the application's routes classes and functions, probably with all their dependencies and eventually configured.
+All PHP frameworks suck in a front controller that will require *all* the application's routes classes and functions, probably with *all* their dependencies, eventually configured.

 This design imply needless execution of code in the PHP interpreter to require sources not needed.
 Also, it invariably leads to framework implementations with to too many interdependent classes, degrading into needlessly complicated solutions and duplicating the web server functions with cache invalidation done wrong.
 Yes, that's how bad all PHP framework can suck.

-So `unframed52` includes no routing to support REST interfaces, nor any other kind of application prototype.
-Instead of routing all HTTP requests through a single script, write one PHP script for each function the application.
+By design `unframed52` includes no routing to support REST interfaces, nor any other kind of application prototype.

+Write one PHP script for each function the application.

 For instance, here's a `hello_world` function in a script handling a GET request and replying with a JSON response body :